Three pink tennis balls on a blue court

 ITF Rule 27: “Errors shall be corrected as follows. a)If a player serves from the wrong half of the court, this should be corrected as soon as the error is discovered and the server shall serve from the correct half of the court according to the score.”

-If I accidentally serve on the wrong side of the court and win the point, does it count?
+In tennis, if I accidentally serve on the wrong side of the court and win the point, does it count?

 Source: